charm_mpi#

 Assume that you have the same six latitudes as in the previous example with scattered points and you also have ten longitudes, so that your grid has

-to your longitudes.
+charm_pointstructure in the same way as in the example with scatter points with two differences.
+First, your value oflocal_nlonwill now be10and you must set of course all the ten elements oflonto your longitudes.
 All ten longitudes must be equal at all MPI processes.
-Second, you need to set the first input parametertype
+Second, you need to set the first input parametertypeincharm_mpi_crd_point_inittoCHARM_CRD_POINT_GRID.Symmetric point grids:

 There is a special way to tell CHarm that your grid is symmetric with respect to the equator.
 As a general rule, a symmetric grid must be distributed across MPI processes in such a way that local portions of the grid at all processes are symmetric (details on symmetric and non-symmetric grids here).